Clutter-Robust Vision-Language-Action Models through Object-Centric and Geometry Grounding

 \subsection{Perception Grounding Module}

 Given the visual observation, our approach first generates mask proposals for all present objects in the workspace.
 These masks serve as visual prompts~\cite{setofmark_2023} for a VLM, which grounds the original visual observation to select regions that are most relevant to the task instruction.
-For the selected regions, we first suppress all background pixels (note that background do not include irrelevant objects as they are considered as foreground.
-Suggest: all background along irrelevant objects) in the RGB image, yielding a view in which only instruction-relevant objects remain visible to the downstream VLA and thus concentrating its action reasoning on task-relevant content.
+For the selected regions, we first suppress all background along with irrelevant objects in the RGB image, yielding a view in which only instruction-relevant objects remain visible to the downstream VLA and thus concentrating its action reasoning on task-relevant content.
 We then convert the remaining pixels into a depth representation, preserving the 3D shape and spatial layout of the selected objects while discarding appearance cues such as color and texture, which encourages the policy to rely on geometry rather than superficial visual correlations.
 The overall perception grounding pipeline is illustrated in \cref{fig:arch}, and we detail each step below.